Purdue University MS in Electrical and Computer Engineering, IUPUI

-Our MSECE program is a Purdue degree program.
-Our courses and curriculum are overseen by the Purdue Graduate School at West Lafayette.
-Our students receive a Purdue degree, the diploma is a Purdue University diploma and states the degree requirements are completed at the Indianapolis campus.
+The MSECE program is a Purdue University Degree program offered on the campus of IUPUI.
+Our courses and curriculum are overseen by the Purdue University Graduate School at West Lafayette (Main campus).
+Our students receive a Purdue University degree, the diploma is a Purdue University diploma and states the degree requirements are completed at the Indianapolis campus.
 Many of our courses are the same courses that are offered at the Purdue West Lafayette campus.
-Our students use the Purdue career services as well as career services on our campus.
+Our students use the Purdue University career services as well as career services on our campus.

 All students must complete a total of 30 credit hours selected by the student and approved by their advisory committee.
 The requirements are the same for all MS degrees, at least 15 credit hours must be Electrical and Computer Engineering graduate courses.
 One 3 credit hour course to meet the Mathematics requirement (see Math Content Course Requirement below for the specific, allowable courses).
 No more than 3 additional credit hours can be taken outside of the Electrical and Computer Engineering department.
 Pass/No-Pass grades are not permitted for courses on the Master's plan of study.